microsoft/z3guide/website/docs-programming/02 - Z3 JavaScript/03 - more JS examples.md

 ```

 TODO: seems that we can only get the final output, not intermediate ones
+- `console.log` doesn't work
+- should divide code blocks with intermediate results into smaller snippets
 ```z3-js
 // bitvectors: simple proofs
 const x = Z3.BitVec.const('x', 32);